 Prior to joining Arkansas PBS, Pledger worked for more than three decades in the international film and television community in creative development, production and management.
 She began her career at Hearst Entertainment and has had senior leadership roles at multiple film and television organizations including Rastar, IndieProd Company, Universal's Illumination Entertainment, London-based Jigsaw Films/Miramax, Radical Pictures and the U.K.'s Aardman Animations where she served as a creative consultant.
-From 2012 through early 2017, Pledger was director of Hot Springs Documentary Film Festival, where she revitalized the longest-running nonfiction festival in North America, earning designation for the festival as an Oscar-qualifier in Documentary Short Subject for the Academy of Motion Picture Arts and Sciences.
+From 2012 through early 2017, Pledger was executive director of Hot Springs Documentary Film Festival, where she revitalized the longest-running nonfiction festival in North America, earning designation for the festival as an Oscar-qualifier in Documentary Short Subject for the Academy of Motion Picture Arts and Sciences.

 Prior to Arkansas PBS, Leon served as Chief Brand Officer and SVP of Product Development for The Great Courses, leading an award-winning content studio that produced hundreds of video series on a spectrum of subjects; created content partnerships with National Geographic, Mayo Clinic and Smithsonian; expanded multiplatform distribution to Amazon Video, Netflix, Audible, Roku, Facebook Live, and SiriusXM; and launched The Great Courses Plus, a proprietary subscription video-on-demand streaming platform for mobile apps and connected media devices.

 His deep media background in Los Angeles includes: SVP of Programming & Production of cable network SiTV (now FUSE), where he created original programming for multicultural audiences; senior producer of "Dr. Phil," where he earned multiple Emmy nominations; supervising producer of "The Other Half" starring Mario Lopez on NBC; creator and EP of the daily ensemble news show "That's Life" for FOX; producer-director for "Caryl and Marilyn: Real Friends" on ABC; writer-producer of the Emmy-winning "Good Day Live" on FOX; creator and executive producer of the animated "IQ Kitties" for Kids WB; producer-director of Disney's "One Saturday Morning" on ABC; producer of "Jones & Jury" with Star Jones; and producer of "The Montel Williams Show" for Viacom.